Cloudinnovates/angular2-mean-starter/README.md

 + Bootstrap

 #### Development modules
-+ Browserify and watchify to manage front end dependencies
 + Nodemon for live server restart
 + Concurrently for running and handling multiple npm scripts
 + Less-watch-compiler to automatically watch changes to less files and compile them